awsdocs/amazon-api-gateway-developer-guide/doc_source/request-response-data-mappings.md

 ## Map Method Request Data to Integration Request Parameters<a name="mapping-request-parameters"></a>

 Integration request parameters, in the form of path variables, query strings or headers, can be mapped from any defined method request parameters and the payload\.

+In the following table, *`PARAM_NAME`* is the name of a method request parameter of the given parameter type\.
+It must have been defined before it can be referenced\. *`JSONPath_EXPRESSION`* is a JSONPath expression for a JSON field of the body of a request or response\.

+**Note**
+The `"$"` prefix is omitted in this syntax\.

 **Integration request data mapping expressions**